rdkcentral/rdk-halif-test-device_settings/docs/pages/dsCompositeIn/ds-compositeIn-L3-TestProcedure.md

 #### User Input Required - test04

-**Yes**: User interaction is necessary to connect/Disconnet the device (This will be automated later).
+**Yes**: User interaction is necessary to connect/Disconnect the device (This will be automated later).

 #### Acceptance Criteria - test04

-Test detects the signal status of the compposit In signal.
+Test detects the signal status of the compositeIn signal.

 #### Expected Results - test04